phpDocumentor/phpDocumentor/docs/PSR.md

 "Structural Element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the short description alone.

-Any application parsing the long description SHOULD support the Markdown mark-up language for this field so that it is possible for the author to provide formatting and a clear way of representing code examples.
+Any application parsing the long description is RECOMMENDED to support the Markdown mark-up language for this field so that it is possible for the author to provide formatting and a clear way of representing code examples.

 Common uses for the long description are (amongst others):